koslab/ansible-pydatalab/README.md

 This ansible script detects whether it is being installed on Hortonworks Data Platform and will create a Jupyter kernel with the right environment variables set and configured to use Spark on HDP.

+## Supported platforms

+This script have been tested on:

+ * CentOS 7.1
+ * Red Hat Enterprise Linux 7.1